-REPORT OF THE ASSISTANT DIRECTOR OF ENVIRONMENT AND REGULATORY SERVICES - DEFRA AIR QUALITY GRANT 2011/2012
+REPORT OF ASSISTANT DIRECTOR OF REGULATORY AND ENVIRONMENTAL SERVICES

-Issue for Decision

-To consider the Defra air quality grant proposal (2011/2012), under the DEFRA terms and conditions.

-Decision Made

-That the awarded DEFRA air quality grant (2011/2012) be accepted and countersigning the agreement contract, as set out at Appendix D of the report of the Assistant Director of Environmental and Regulatory Services, be agreed.

-Reasons for Decision
+Report prepared by John Newington Date Issued: 06 October 2011

+1. Approval to Accept Defra Air Quality Grant 2011/2012]

-The Maidstone Air Quality Action Plan (MAQAP) was approved by the Cabinet Member on 3rd December 2010.
-Part of that commitment (Measure 1 of the MAQAP) states that Maidstone Borough Council will:-
+- 1.1 Key Issue for Decision - 1.1.1 To consider the Defra air quality grant proposal (2011/2012) (Attached in Appendix A and Appendix B) and consider whether to accept the awarded grant (Appendix C) under the DEFRA terms and conditions (Appendix D). - 1.2 Recommendation of Assistant Director of Regulatory and Environmental Services - 1.2.1 That the Cabinet Member accepts the awarded DEFRA air quality grant (2011/2012) and agrees to countersigning the agreement contract (Appendix D). - 1.3 Reasons for Recommendation - 1.3.1 The Maidstone Air Quality Action Plan (MAQAP) was approved by the Cabinet Member on 3rd December 2010.
+Part of that commitment (Measure 1 of the MAQAP) states that MBC will:-

-"Source funding and carry out a feasibility study investigating the potential for the use of traffic orders or Low Emission Zones for the hotspot areas."
+"Source funding and carry out a feasibility study investigating the potential for the use of traffic orders or Low Emission Zones for the hotspot areas.